SAP/spartacus-docs/_pages/home/updating-to-version-4/technical-changes-version-4.md

 In version 4.0 we changed the way we work with `Config`.
 Now each feature contributes to this interface thanks to module augmentation TS feature.
 Thanks to that `Config` now correctly describe all configuration options you can pass to spartacus.

 With that changed we are able to change the type of all the methods that accept configuration from `any` to `Config`.
-You no longer have to use type assertion to benefit from better type safety and DX.
+You no longer have to use type assertion to benefit from better type safety and developer experience.

 We still keep the individual configs (eg. `I18nConfig`, `AsmConfig`, `AuthConfig`, etc.), but all those interfaces also contribute to `Config` interface.